Debbie Weiss

-Hi, I’m Debbie Weiss—author of Available As Is, essayist, former attorney, and recovering overachiever.
+Hi, I’m Debbie Weiss—author of Available As Is, essayist, attorney and recovering overachiever.
 I write about what happens when the script falls apart.

-I lost my husband and high school sweetheart of 32 years in 2013 and set out to create a new life…with varying results.
-The good: getting my MFA at 56 and writing my book.
-The bad: Trying to date as a grown up.
+I lost my husband and high school sweetheart of 32 years in 2013 and set out to create a new life—-with varying results.
+The good: earning an MFA degree in writing at 56 and writing my book.
+The bad: trying to date as a grown up.

 My essays have been published in The New York Times’ Modern Love, HuffPost, Next Avenue, Woman’s Day, Reader’s Digest and other publications.